 (1) Completed at least thirty (30) hours of clinical experience in the treatment of ocular disease with pharmaceutical agents, consistent with current graduate degree requirements for optometric education either within a four-year (4) period immediately prior to the date of application or as otherwise determined by the board; and

 (2) Completed a course in pharmacology, as it applies to optometry, at an approved institution accredited by a regional, professional, or academic accreditation organization.

 Further, to maintain amplified-optometrist-licensure status, all amplified optometrists must submit, upon request, evidence of an average of at least five (5) hours of continuing education in pharmacology per year.

 (d) The director, before issuing the regulations, shall request and consider recommendations that may be submitted by the board of optometry.

-  (e) The board shall require optometrists to adhere to electronic prescribing standards within thirty (30) months of receiving prescriptive authority as defined in § 5-35.1-12(a).
+(e) The board shall require optometrists to adhere to electronic prescribing standards within thirty (30) months of receiving prescriptive authority as defined in subsection (a) of this section.

 (P.L.
 2008, ch.
 305, § 2; P.L.
 2008, ch.
 433, § 2; P.L.
 2009, ch.
 310, § 31; P.L.
 2014, ch.
 422, § 1; P.L.
 2014, ch.
 457, § 1.)